quicwg/multipath/draft-ietf-quic-multipath.md

 selects only one path at a time to exchange such packets.

 A multipath QUIC connection starts with a QUIC handshake as a regular QUIC connection.
-The peers use the initial_max_paths transport parameter during the handshake to indicate the support of the multipath extension (see {{nego}}).
+The peers use the initial_max_path_id transport parameter during the handshake to indicate the support of the multipath extension (see {{nego}}).
-The multipath QUIC extension is thus successfully negotiated when QUIC connection is established where the initial_max_paths transport parameter was provided by both endpoints.
+The multipath QUIC extension is thus successfully negotiated when QUIC connection is established where the initial_max_path_id transport parameter was provided by both endpoints.

 To add a new path to an existing QUIC connection with multipath support, a client starts a path validation on